-Location: Al-Mina Street
+Location: Al-Mina Street City: 11432

-City: 11432 Ras Ghareb - Red Sea Tel: 01001318480 - 01201958777
+Ras Ghareb - Red Sea

+Tel: 01001318480 - 0120195877

-Soft copies can also be made available to stakeholders via email to gawhara.abdelrahman@rasgharebwind.com.
+Soft copies can also be made available to stakeholders via email to reem.elbeltagy@redseawindenergy.com

 To communicate the outcomes of the above process, instead of using a public disclosure session (due to the ongoing COVID-19 situation), alternative methods will be utilized to communicate with stakeholders.
+This might include presentation and consultation via social media platform, webinar, online presentations on website, etc. Such methods will be communicated to stakeholders at a later stage and through appropriate channels.